bahrus/be-alit/README.md

 ## Example 1c - locally scoped literator [TODO]

 In some cases, we might want to define a local html generator (that gets reused with each repeated instance of the DOM fragment).
 For that, we need adorn the element with just enough markup to ensure we apply the correct renderer without applying to elements we don't intend.
-The safest route would be to use an id (or some other attribute or class or part token) that is unique within the application, such as a GUID:
+The safest route would be to use the id attribute (or some other attribute or class or part token) whose value is unique within the application, such as a GUID:

 ```html
 <script blow-dry-remove type=module blocking=render>